-- 1. Your mother lived with your sister in your sister's apartment, which cost \$12,000 to maintain in 2009.
+- 1. Your mother lived with your sister in your sister's apartment, which cost \$12,000 to maintain in 2015.
 Of this amount, you contributed \$7,000 and your sister \$5,000.
-Your mother has no income and did not contribute any funds to the household.
-You qualify as head of household for 2009 because you paid over half the cost of maintaining the home for your mother, who qualifies as your dependent (21.1).
+Your mother's only income is from Social Security and she did not contribute any funds to the household.
+You qualify as head of household for 2015 because you paid over half the cost of maintaining the home for your mother, who qualifies as your dependent (21.1).
 A child or dependent relative other than your parent would have to live with you to enable you to file as head of household. - 2.
 Doctors advised McDonald that her mentally ill son might become self-sufficient if he lived in a separate residence, but one nearby enough for her to provide supervision.
 She took the advice and kept up a separate home for her son that was about a mile from her own home.
 She frequently spent nights at his home and he at hers.
 The Tax Court agreed with the IRS that McDonald could not file as head of household since her principal residence was not the same as her son's.